Twisted knee or wrong move: what to do immediately?

 Prevention relies on several elements.

-A good warm-up, A muscle strengthening and a job of proprioception help reduce the risk of injury.
+A good warm-up, muscle strengthening, and work on proprioception help reduce the risk of injury.

 It is also important to adapt one's activity and avoid risky movements.